 The Code of Virginia Section 46.2-868 defines the penalties for reckless driving offenses.
 According to the code, any individual who is found guilty of reckless driving will receive a Class 1 misdemeanor conviction on his or her record.
 This is the same classification of conviction given to those found guilty of DUI, marijuana possession, and simple assault.
 The penalties associated with a Class 1 misdemeanor charge include a maximum of $2,500 in fines and up to one year in jail.
 It is also possible to having your driving privileges suspended for a period of up to six months, in addition to having six demerit points assessed to your driver’s license.

 An experienced Virginia reckless driving lawyer will look at the details of your case to create a strong defense.
 Some of the questions your attorney may raise in court to defend your innocence include:

 - Did the law enforcement officer appropriately follow police procedural standards and rules before arresting and/or ticketing you?
 Was his radar or speed detection equipment properly calibrated?

 - Did other witnesses observe your alleged reckless driving offense?
 What evidence do they have?
 Are they credible?

 - What points will be asserted by the prosecutor, and how can they be refuted based on the facts of your case?

 - Was the speedometer in your vehicle properly calibrated?
-Were you forced to drive recklessly due to an emergency?
+Were you forced to drive recklessly due to an emergency situation?
 Did your charge involve an emergency vehicle that was improperly marked or not displaying emergency lights?

 - Do you have a clean driving history aside from this alleged offense?